-In the August 1998 edition of the Worldwide News there were three articles on the Worldwide Church of God's (WCG's) then current teachings regarding days of worship.
+In the August 1998 edition of the Worldwide News there were three articles on the Worldwide Church of God's (WCG's) then current teachings, under the Tkach Administration, regarding days of worship.
 Many statements were made and asserted, but only a few scriptures were cited.
+(Note: The Tkach WCG differed from the old WCG on this; also the Tkach Administration no longer calls itself the Worldwide Church of God, but now Grace Communion International).

 Are what these articles teach truly biblically-based?
 This paper will quote from the articles and attempt to provide some biblical and historical analysis of the statements quoted.